 Pre-Petition Diversion Programs

-As of January 1, 2018, If you participated in a diversion program instead of going to court under Welfare and Institutions Code section 654 (or any other pre-petition diversion program) and you satisfactorily complete the program, probation will seal your probation records and notify any agency operating a diversion program to seal its records.
+As of January 1, 2018, If you participated in a diversion program instead of going to court under (or any other pre-petition diversion program) and you satisfactorily complete the program, probation will seal your probation records and notify any agency operating a diversion program to seal its records.
 Probation must tell you if it has sealed your records, and if it does not seal your records, probation must tell you why in writing.
 If your records are not sealed because probation found that you did not complete the program satisfactorily, you can ask the court to review that decision and if the court finds that you did complete the program satisfactorily it will order probation to seal your records.

 Note: If you do not know or are not sure if your records were automatically sealed, talk to your lawyer or probation officer.